12 months…12 ministries EVANGELISM (#4)

 Contextualizing – without compromising

-Today is a different time/culture/worldview.
-If we went to minister to rural tribes in South America we would need to relate the unchanging truth of the Gospel to their language, their worldview.
+If we were to minister to say ‘rural tribes in South America’ we would need to relate the unchanging truth of the Gospel to their language and their worldview.
 Perhaps we’d use stories, even bridge from their superstitions about the ‘spiritual’ (the Apostle Paul did this in Acts 17 to the Athenians).

 Norm Funk is Lead Pastor of Westside Church in Vancouver.
 His mission field is one of the western worlds most secular.
 “We need to exegete our city first,” he says.
 He means taking time to listen and learn belief systems, values and prejudices.
 “James Emery White’s book Rise of the Nones – Understanding and Reaching the Religiously Unaffliated shows that for every one person who comes to Christ, four now categorize themselves as ‘none’,” Funk says.